dazuma/toys/toys/docs/guide.md

 ## Writing Your Own CLI Using Toys

-Toys is not primarily designed to help you write a custom command-line binary, but you can use it in that fashion.
+Although Toys is not primarily designed to help you write a custom command-line binary, you can use it in that way.
 Toys is factored into two gems:
 **toys-core**, which includes all the underlying machinery for creating command-line binaries, and **toys**, which is really just a wrapper that provides the `toys` binary itself and its built-in commands and behavior.
 To